navneetshukla17/communication-scorer-nirmaan-ai/README.md

 - Nirmaan AI team for the opportunity
 - Groq for free API access
 - HuggingFace for sentence-transformers
+- Streamlit for amazing deployment platform
 - Open-source community

 ---

-**Built by Navneet Shukla with ❤️ for Nirmaan AI Communication Program.**
+**Built with ❤️ for Nirmaan AI Communication Program**

+*Submission Date: November 2024*